bennypowers/bennypowers.dev/posts/form-associated-custom-elements.md

 Andrea Giammarchi) have advocated permanently adopting a polyfill, but the broader web components community has generally acquiesced to WebKit's decision.

-Which is how FACE came to be, it's the alternative to CBIEs championed by WebKit.
+Which is how FACE came to be, it's the alternative to CBIEs that the WebKit team championed.

 </details>